 The Convention Concerning the Protection of the World Cultural and Natural Heritage was adopted by the General Conference of UNESCO in 1972.
 The primary mission of the Convention is to identify and protect the world's natural and cultural heritage considered to be of "outstanding universal value".
 The Convention draws up a list of properties called "the World Heritage List", which is made up of natural, cultural and mixed sites and landscapes.
 It promotes co-operation among all nations and peoples to contribute effectively to the protection of these important properties.
 The Convention is governed by the World Heritage Committee supported by the UNESCO World Heritage Centre, the secretariat for the Convention, based at UNESCO headquarters in Paris.

 To be included on the World Heritage List (http://whc.unesco.org/en/list), sites must be of outstanding universal value and meet at least one out of ten selection criteria.
 Six inscription criteria relate to cultural heritage (i–vi) and four relate to natural heritage (vii–x).
-World Heritage sites nominated for natural values need to comply with at least one of the natural criteria
+World Heritage sites nominated for natural values need to comply with at least one of the natural criteria:

 vii.
 Contain superlative natural phenomena or areas of exceptional natural beauty and aesthetic importance;